Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here is an example of how to write a resume for a prospective job-seeker who is just starting out:
+Here is an example of an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Contact number or email address LinkedIn profile
+Contact Information: Number or email address LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- Master of Science degree in marketing XYZ University, Graduated May 2021

 - Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior